 This is the biggest issue with growing them indoors during the winter months, when the air in our home is super dry.
 So, it’s very important to keep the humidity as high as possible.

-One easy way to increase the humidity level around your wandering jew plant is to run a humidifier next to it.
-You should also keep an indoor humidity monitor near your plants.
+One easy way to increase the humidity level is to run a humidifier nearby.
+You should also keep an indoor humidity monitor next to your inch plant.

-The ideal location for growing wandering jew indoors is an east or west facing window.
-That way it will get plenty of natural light in the morning/evening, and bright indirect sun for the rest of the day.
+The ideal location for growing them indoors is an east or west facing window.
+That way it will get plenty of natural light in the morning/evening, and bright, indirect sun for the rest of the day.

 When they don’t get enough light, their leaf colors will fade and look dull.
-If you don’t have a spot with lots of natural sun, then add a grow light.
+So, if you don’t have a spot with lots of natural sun, then you should add a grow light.

-If you choose to move your plant outside for the summer, make sure to keep it in the shade or a partial shade location where it’s protected from the hot afternoon sun.
+But if you choose to move your inch plant outside for the summer, make sure to keep it in the shade or a partial shade location where it’s protected from the hot afternoon sun.

 Temperature

-Though wandering jews can tolerate short periods of extreme cold or hot temperatures, they grows best when kept between 50-80°F.
+Though wandering jews can tolerate short periods of extreme cold or hot temperatures, they grow best when kept between 50-80°F.

 When it gets too far out of that range, the plant may start to suffer.
-It can handle a warmer temps with shade, higher humidity, and consistency watering.
+It can handle warmer temps with shade, higher humidity, and consistent watering.

 When it comes to soil, wandering jew plants aren’t picky, they will grow just fine in a general purpose mix.

-But if you tend to forget to water (been there, done that!), or the soil drys out too quickly, then mix in some peat moss, coco coir, and/or vermiculite to help it retain moisture.
+But if you tend to forget to water (been there, done that), or the soil dries out too quickly, then mix in some peat moss, coco coir, and/or vermiculite to help it retain moisture.

-Wandering jew plants don’t really need to be fertilized, but of course they will benefit from being fed once in a while.
+Inch plants don’t really need to be fertilized as a part of their regular care.
+But of course they will benefit from being fed once in a while.

 They only need it spring through summer, don’t fertilize them in the fall or winter.
 Winter growth is usually very weak and leggy, so you really don’t want to encourage that.